Halloween is one of the most expensive and, therefore, most profitable holidays in North America.

 Makeup and Halloween go hand-in-hand, and Kylie Cosmetics took this opportunity to create something spooktacular.
-On the dedicated Halloween page, the brand isn't only selling special edition cosmetics, but the packaging and the naming are also on theme.
+On a dedicated Halloween page, the brand isn’t selling only special edition cosmetics, but also packaging and naming them on theme.

-Even its social media is on point with themed photos, unique uses for the cosmetics (other than the typical ready-to-wear), and sharing images of how makeup artists are using the Halloween Collection.
+Even Kylie Cosmetics’ social media is on point with themed photos, unique uses for the cosmetics (other than the typical ready-to-wear), and images of how makeup artists are using its Halloween collection.

-Dressing up for Halloween is the best part (arguably better than the candy).
+Dressing up is the best part of Halloween (arguably better than the candy).
 Fashion Nova is going all in on outfitting women, men, kids, and even dogs with special promotional pricing.

-What’s more, Fashion Nova's stories on Instagram, videos on Facebook and Twitter, and photo collections of its costumes are all accompanied by catchy one-liners like “Boo’d up,” and “Too cute to spook,” and some NSFW.
+What’s more, Fashion Nova’s stories on Instagram, videos on Facebook and Twitter, and photo collections of its costumes are all accompanied by catchy one-liners like “Boo’d up,” and “Too cute to spook,” and some others that are NSFW.

-Together, the Halloween marketing campaign is a multi-channel ecommerce masterpiece of being on brand, especially the NSFW captions.
+Together, Fashion Nova’s Halloween marketing campaign is a multichannel ecommerce masterpiece of being on brand, especially the NSFW captions.

 Whatever you choose to do, and however you choose to do it, always make sure to promote it and optimize it on your various channels.

 The online sunglass store has a spooky surprise for everyone.
-Click — if you dare — on the Death Tarot from the homepage to reveal your fate.
+Click—if you dare!—on the Death Tarot on the homepage to reveal your fate.
+(OK, not really.)

 Once on the Halloween page, you can get your future foretold by the sunglass-wearing skeleton fortune teller.

-Although you don’t actually have to go through the process to redeem the up to 70% discount site-wide, it definitely makes it more interesting.
-What’s great is that you don’t expect something like this from an online sunglasses retailer!
+Although you don’t actually have to go through the process to redeem the up to 70% site-wide discount, it definitely makes it more interesting.
+What’s great is that you don’t expect something like this from an online sunglasses retailer.

 Learn more: O2O commerce

-The other undeniable fact about makeup: most costumes worth their salt have solid makeup to truly bring the look home.
-And sometimes the makeup is so on fleek you don’t even need a costume because it stands on its own.
+The other undeniable fact about makeup: Most costumes worth their salt have solid makeup to truly bring the look home.
+And sometimes the makeup is so on fleek you don’t even need a costume because the makeup stands on its own.

 Sharing how your fans are using your product is one of the best ways to do social media right.
-Not only does it invite creativity, but it also incites fans to keep posting about your product and brand.
+Not only does it invite creativity, it also invites fans to keep posting about your product and brand.
 It’s a win-win that never ends.